The Most Important Thing You Can Do to Turn Back the Tide of the COVID-19 Pandemic Now? Get Vaccinated

 The COVID-19 vaccines were developed rapidly, in response to critical need, but there were no shortcuts or compromises related to the safety or scientific principles used in the research conducted to formulate them.
 More than 70,000 individuals were involved in the Pfizer and Moderna trials, and even though the typical vaccine approval process can take 15-20 years, many of the steps to create the COVID vaccines were performed simultaneously, rather than sequentially (the standard path for vaccines).
 Despite the fact that the usual safety data gathered over a period of years isn’t present in the same way with the COVID vaccines, the trial results reflect the vaccines’ safety and efficacy, and one thing is certain: The benefits of getting the vaccine far outweigh the risks.

-Read More: High protein liquid diet
+Read More: Liquid diet broken jaw

 It’s also important to understand just what the vaccine does.
 Once vaccinated, you’re not guaranteed 100 percent immunity from COVID-19, but you’re significantly protected from contracting it, and nearly 100 percent protected from experiencing grave symptoms that lead to hospitalization, as well as death.